machingclee/machingclee.github.io/static/media/192-pin-to-zoom-camera.e2fe98d7.md

 date: 2023-10-09
 id: blog0192
 tag: react-native
-intro: "Pin to zoom feature is very common but it is not an out-of-the-box feature for camera API in iOS.
-Let''s bring it back on our own."
+intro: "Pin to zoom is very common but it is not an out-of-the-box feature for camera API in iOS.
+Let's bring it back on our own."
 toc: true
 ---